kudobuilder/kudo/keps/0019-package-api-versioning.md

 ### Package Registry

-Storage accessible through the network (most commonly through the internet) containg multiple packages.
+Storage accessible through the network (most commonly through the internet) containing multiple packages.

 ### Application

 An underlying technology managed by an _operator_, e.g. Apache Cassandra, Apache Kafka, etc.

-It is possible that an _operator_ is composed of multiple _applications_.
+While it is possible that an _operator_ is composed of multiple _applications_, we assume that an _operator_ packages a "main" _application_ and additional _applications_ of a package are helpers for the main _application_.

 ### Application version (app version)